Tesla FSD investigated by NHTSA for 4 incidents out of 2.4 million vehicles and billions of miles driven

 From June 2021 to June 2024, Tesla Autopilot FSD including v12 drove more than 1.6 billion miles.
 Extrapolating IIHS fatality stats for 1.6 billion miles, human drivers cause 21.28 fatal incidents (1.33 multiplied by 16).

 Tesla Autopilot on the other hand has been probed for 4 incidents with only 1 fatality.
 NHTSA however did not mention the time range these incidents happened between.
-Even if we consider Tesla Autopilot fatality is caused in the last year alone, occurrence is far less compared to human drivers in terms of miles driven (see graph below).
+Even if we consider Tesla Autopilot fatalities caused in the last year alone, the crash occurrence is far less compared to human drivers in terms of miles driven (see graph below).

 – Advertisement –